open-disco/oreilly-software-architecture/README.md

 6. Client discovers the services on the register based on their allegiance to the profile
 7. Client consumes the services using the profile

-## How can I run it by myself
+## How can I run it by myself?

-Clone the DISCO registry repository, run the registry on your own.
+Clone the [DISCO registry repository](https://github.com/open-disco/registry), run the registry on your own.

 Clone this repository ...